BohdanSmetanyuk/edge-test-framework/README.md

 You can choose available solution, or write your own custom one.
 Every solution supports three main actions:
 * installation - installing different entities and relations between them on TB cloud;
-* emulation - pushing data from emulator and comparing telemetry on cloud and on edge;
+* emulation - pushing data from emulator and comparing telemetry on cloud and on edge.
+There are two variants of emulation mode - pushing messages in the period of time and push amount of messages as soon as possible;
 * uninstallation - uninstalling solution when there is no need of it.

 # Preparing your envinroment